Mike Harding: Early life and education

-Professional career
+Career

 Harding began performing as a folk singer and as a member of several local Manchester bands in the 1960s, making his first recordings for the Topic label.
 He began telling jokes between songs, eventually extending them into longer humorous anecdotes which became the main focus of his act.
 He released his first album, A Lancashire Lad, in 1972, followed by Mrs 'Ardin's Kid in 1974.
 In 1975, the single release of "The Rochdale Cowboy" reached No. 22 in the UK Singles Chart, and brought him national attention.

 As a stand-up comic he made several series for the BBC and appeared on numerous television and radio programmes, including two series of travel films in Ireland and the Appalachian Mountains of America.
 He also played rock and roll with his band, the Stylos, with the Lowe Brothers.
 He has had many albums and singles released, whilst the latter included "Man 'nited Song".

 As well as comedy, he has released albums of serious songs, most notably Bombers' Moon, the title track of which tells of his father's death.

 Harding composed the music scores for Danger Mouse, Count Duckula (he also sang the main and end titles with Manchester native Doreen Edwards), The Reluctant Dragon and The Fool of the World and the Flying Ship for Cosgrove Hall Films.

 He wrote The Armchair Anarchist's Almanac, a humorous A to Z book; two collections of anecdotes, jokes and songs entitled The Unluckiest Man in the World and The 14½ Pound Budgie; and a comedy/thriller/fantasy, Killer Budgies.
 His other books include a series covering aspects of his interest in British folklore and history – The Little Book of the Green Man, The Little Book of Stained Glass, The Little Book of Gargoyles, and The Little Book of Misericords; and the loosely factual autobiography, You Can See the Angel's Bum, Miss Worswick!
 He also read two of his short stories for Afternoon Story on BBC Radio 4.

-He made a series of fourteen short films on minority religions in England for the BBC's Heaven and Earth show.
+Harding made a series of 14 short films on minority religions in England for the BBC's Heaven and Earth show.
 Harding has presented the annual BBC Radio 2 Folk Awards, and from 1997 to 2012 he presented the weekly BBC Radio 2 flagship folk and roots programme, The Mike Harding Show.
 His last show was on 26 December 2012.
 According to Mark Radcliffe, who took over Radio 2's Folk Show, Harding had left reluctantly, stating that the BBC had "sold the folk world down the river".
-Four days later, on 30 December 2012, Harding launched his own internet radio show, called The Mike Harding Folk Show broadcast at 5pm every Sunday and available as a podcast and on iTunes afterwards.
+Four days later, on 30 December 2012, Harding launched his own internet radio show, called The Mike Harding Folk Show, broadcast at 5pm every Sunday and available as a podcast and on iTunes afterwards.